kishandongare/API-testing-for-ml-model/README.md

 # creating API for ml model and testing on postman

-<1> create project on pycharm paste app.py and pipe.pkl in the project
+<1> create project on pycharm paste all except .ipynb and csv

 <2> and run app.py file it generate url and copy that url